HISPlayer/UnityAndroid-SDK/android-360-video.md

 </p>

 ### How to use the Android Gyroscope
 The Gyroscope is a typical Android sensor used for different cases.
-We're using the gyroscope to control the camera of the demo.
-If you are using Oculus devices, this step can be skip, since Oculus is controlling the camera by itself.
+We're using the gyroscope to control the camera movement of the demo.
+If you are using Oculus devices, this step can be skip, since Oculus controls the camera movement using the headset.

 To check how to use the Gyroscope, please refer to **Assets/HISPlayerSample/Scripts/GyroscopeController.cs** and **Main Camera GameObject** in the Editor.